trevoro/node-named/README.md

 limited support for the DNS spec, but aims to implement all of the *common* functionality that is in use today.

+** This project is not actively maintained **
+I've received a lot of great PRs for this project, but I don't have the capacity to actively maintain this library at the moment.
+I feel strongly about maintaining backwards compatibility for people who rely on it, so any PRs would also need to adhere to keeping the API sane, or contribute to some improvement in performance.

 ## Creating a DNS Server